Book 16

 A) Answer these questions:

-1. Why did the man in this story want to leave London?
+1. Why did the man want to leave London?

-4. What did the man do when he saw the advertisement?
+4. What did the advertisement say about the house?

 B) Which words in the story mean the opposite of: